analogpixel/til/til/python-add_update_list_in_dict.md

-# Add or Update to a list in a dict
+# Python Add or Update to a list in a dict

 If you want to append to a list in a dict, but don't know if that key has a list in it already you can: